solnic/drops/README.md

 ### Atomized maps

-You can define a schema that will atomize the input map using `atomize: true` option:
+You can define a schema that will atomize the input map using `atomize: true` option.
+Only keys that you specified will be atomized, any unexpected key will be ignored.
+Here's an example:

 ```elixir
 defmodule UserContract do